kongo2002/statser/README.md

 `carbon-cache` did.
 Moreover you can configure the storage and aggregation rules in a simple YAML configuration file.

-Please find a roughly up-to-date list of features that are either finished or on my roadmap (somewhere) below.
+Find a roughly up-to-date list of features that are either finished or somewhere on my roadmap below.

-### Stuff that should work
+### Stuff that works already

 * full whisper database support
 * carbon plain text interface (known to listen on port `2003`)